-Since we live in an automated society, it should come as no surprise that your ability to repay your mortgage boils down to a single number.
+Since we live in an automated society, it should come as no surprise that your ability to repay your mortgage comes down to just one number.

-Credit reporting agencies use your history of paying all types of loans in order to build a FICO score.
+Credit reporting agencies use your history of paying all types of loans in order to compile this score.

-- Balances on your Credit Cards - How many credit card accounts do you hold, and how much do you owe on them?
+- Your Credit Card Balances - How many credit card accounts do you hold, and how much do you owe on them?

-- Inquiries on Your Credit - How many times have lenders pulled your credit report for the purpose of lending you money?
+- Inquiries on Your Credit - How many times have lenders pulled your credit for the purpose of giving you a loan?

-In order to raise your credit score, you must obtain the reports that the agencies use to build it, and of course, you need the score itself.
-Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive to quickly get your FICO score from all three agencies, along with your credit report.
-They also provide helpful information and tools that can help you understand how to improve your FICO score.
+To improve your FICO score, you've got to get the reports that the agencies use to build it.
+Of course, you need the score as well.
+Fair Isaac, the company that invented the original FICO credit score, offers scores on myFICO.com.
+It's inexpensive to quickly get your FICO from all three agencies, along with your credit report.
+Also available are information and tools that can help you understand how to improve your FICO score.

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Armed with this information, you will be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.